Keto Chocolate Chia Pudding (Vegan and Sugar-Free)

 • cocoa powder (carob can also be used, but you'll want to reduce the sweetener a bit)

-• low-carb sweetener (or other sweetener, as desired.
-1/8 teaspoon of stevia extract is another good option, or use 1/4 cup low-carb sweetener and 1/16 teaspoon stevia)
+• low-carb sweetener (and 1:1 low-carb sweetener will work.
+1/8 teaspoon of stevia extract is another good option, or use 1/4 cup low-carb sweetener and 1/16 teaspoon stevia.
+If not needing to follow keto guidelines, any sweetener will work.)

 • vanilla extract